 - 1. To learn program design tools and . - 2.
 To understand the basics of C++ programming and conditional Statements in C++. - 3.
 To learn the looping statements and arrays in C++. - 4.
 To learn the concepts of strings in C++. - 5.
-To learn how to create and implement the functions in C++.
+To learn how to create and implement the functions in C++

-2. To found he will be detailed und him promotion the foundations in Co.
-Cours Course Outcomes: After Successful completion of course units, students will CO1 Use the program design tools like Algorithm, Pseudocode and Flowchart and basic concepts of C++ programming to write clean and efficient code for large applications.
+5. To learn how to create and implement the functions in C++.
+Cours e Outcomes: After Successful completion of course units, students will CO1 Use the program design tools like Algorithm, Pseudocode and Flowchart and basic concepts of C++ programming to write clean and efficient code for large applications.
 CO2 Demonstrate the conditional Statements like if statement, if-else statement, if else-if ladder, Nested if statement and switch case statement for decision making.
 CO3 Apply looping statements and Design C++ programs using arrays to implement the data structures.
 CO4 Implement C++ programs using string operations and built in string functions for data manipulation.
 CO5 Develop C++ programs using user defined and built in functions to implement the Abstraction in object oriented programming.

-Unit I Introduction to C++ Programming Introduction to Programming, Stages in Program Development, Program Design Tools: Algorithms Algorithms, Pseudocode, Flowcharts, Introduction to C++ Programming Language, History of C++ lan of C++ language, Features of C++, Applications of C++, Simple C++ Program, Input and Output statements in C++, Comments, Tokens, Keywords, Variables, constants.
-Unit II · · · · · · · · · · · · · · · · · · ·
+Unit I Introduction to C++ Programming 6 hrs Introduction to Programming, Stages in Program Development, Program Design Tools: Algorithm Algorithms, Pseudocode, Flowcharts, Introduction to C++ Programming Language, History of C++ lan guage, Features of C++, Applications of C++, Simple C++ Program, Inpu t and Output star tements in C++, Comments, Tokens, Keywords, Variables, constants.
+Unit II Basics of C++ and Conditional Statements 6 hrs Omt II basics of C++ and Conditional Statements UIIIS

-DYP D. Y. PATIL COLLEGE OF ENGINEERING, AKURDY
+DYP D. Y. PATHL COLLEGE OF ENGINEERING, AKURDI